Splode/hackwild/_drafts/getting-started-with-go-aws-lambda.md

 %userprofile%/Go/bin/build-lambda-zip.exe -o main.zip main
 ```

-With the zip containing the built application, we can create the AWS Lambda function with the zip file.
+With the zip containing the built application, we can create and upload the AWS Lambda with the `create-function` subcommand.
+The value of the `--role` flag is the `Arn` of the role we previously created.

 ```sh
 $ aws lambda create-function --function-name lambda-lead \